 With another week nearly over it means it’s once again time for our weekly destination discovery feature.
-This week we’re focusing our attention on Plovdiv in Bulgaria – it’s a city packed with history and culture.
+This time, we’re focusing our attention on Plovdiv, Bulgaria – it’s a city packed with history and culture.
 If you’ve ever had a spot of wanderlust for Plovdiv and fancied taking a trip there, you can find out a little more with our handy guide…

 Bulgaria’s second largest city was named the 2019 European Capital of Culture and is one of the oldest cities in the world, dating back to 6th century BC.
 Plovdiv certainly has a lot to offer visitors to the ancient city, especially in the year of its Capital of Culture crowning.
 The city will play host to concerts, exhibitions and street art showcases throughout the year in order to celebrate.